Extensive experience working with children and young adults to age 25 years with a range of disabilities including:

-As at February 2021, I am engaged in the role of Case Manager for StanleySmith Case Management for an average of 100 hours per month.
+As at March 2022, I am engaged in the role of Director and Case Manager for StanleySmith Case Management for an average of 100 hours per month.

 Specific Injuries Experience

 Heidi works as a Case Manager and Independent Occupational Therapist.
 Heidi has sound knowledge and experience of working with children who have had neurological injury either at the time of birth or acquired following birth.
 She has a special interest in working with children and young people who have had a traumatic brain injury.

 Heidi is rehabilitation focused.
 In her Case Management role, she sets up and co-ordinates the child/young person’s rehabilitation to maximise their potential.
 In her Occupational Therapy role, she works on short term goals focusing on enabling her client’s development and independence through use of activity which is meaningful to them.
 Heidi is keen to ensure that therapy and quality of life is reinforced when organising care packages for her clients.
 She also promotes her client’s independence, posture, comfort and quality of life through use of specialist equipment.
 Heidi is able to ‘think outside the box’ when considering how equipment will help her clients.
 In her Case Management role she has been involved in providing advice and recommendations during the construction of several specialist properties and has carried out many assessments and recommendations for specialist vehicles and holidays.

 In her case management role, Heidi has both privately employed and agency care packages that she has set up and manages.
 Heidi is driven to ensuring that there is a strong team approach around her clients and as such she organises and chairs regular meetings and ensures relevant information is distributed among the rehabilitation team.
 Heidi has been proactive in setting up electronic notes in schools and at home so that she is able to monitor her client’s progress at all times and identify their ever-changing needs.
 Heidi works collaboratively with the client and their family to promote engagement and autonomy.